Call it what it is

-Join us in shaping contemporary and victim-centric guidance to criminal law practitioners on what makes violence sexual.
+Join us in advancing contemporary and victim-centric guidance to criminal law practitioners on what makes violence sexual.

 The Call it what it is campaign calls on the collective strength of civil society to give survivors of sexual violence in conflict a voice in shaping contemporary, victim-centric and contextually relevant guidance to international criminal law practitioners on what makes violence sexual.
-Over the course of 2019, Women’s Initiatives for Gender Justice will bring together civil society actors to spearhead a Civil Society Declaration, that will serve as a vital reference point for international law practitioners on what makes violence sexual.
-The Declaration will be forward-thinking, inclusive, culturally-sensitive, and will respond to the realities around the world today.
-Importantly, the Civil Society Declaration will be extensively informed by input from survivors of sexual violence, and ultimately help to ensure a better reflection of the harm suffered by victims of sexual violence in conflict at all stages of international criminal law procedures.
+Over the course of 2019, Women’s Initiatives for Gender Justice brought together civil society actors to spearhead a Civil Society Declaration, serving as a vital reference point for international law practitioners on what makes violence sexual.
+The Declaration is forward-thinking, inclusive, culturally-sensitive, and responds to the realities around the world today.
+Importantly, the Civil Society Declaration is extensively informed by input from survivors of sexual violence, and ultimately helps to ensure a better reflection of the harm suffered by victims of sexual violence in conflict at all stages of international criminal law procedures.

 The Civil Society Declaration

 on Sexual Violence includes: